 How To Get Around ‘Eua, Tonga

-To get around and properly explore ‘Eua you certainly need to go on a tour, rent a car – or you hitchhike.
-To rent a car I’d suggest going to the main town of ‘Ohonua.
+To get around and properly explore ‘Eua, you certainly need to go on a tour, rent a car, or hitchhike with a friendly local.

-One of the most recommended places for ‘Eua was The Hideaway Hotel.
-I enquired weeks ago and Marta, a Chilean woman who was currently running the place during the summer months, was extremely helpful in providing me with info on how to get there.
+One of the most recommended places for ‘Eua is The Hideaway Hotel.
+Marta, a Chilean woman who was currently running the place during the summer months, was extremely helpful in providing me with info on how to get there.

-The scenic drive from town took around 15 minutes, along the seaside.
 Through a palm-fringed entry, we pulled into the place, and two friendly dogs greeted me.
-The guest house has a huge dining area, open to all sides with a small path winding its way to a deck with a breathtaking view of the ocean.
+The guest house has a huge dining area, open to all sides, with a small path winding its way to a deck with a breathtaking view of the ocean.
 What you can expect: Perfect views of the ocean (and of the Humpback whales) from their deck, zero Wi-Fi, friendly personnel, quietness and daily changing meals.
 Would always go again!

 1. Swim With Humpback Whales